gulp-cookery/gulp-chef/README.md

 ### Configurable Recipe

-A configurable recipe is, a configurable and reusable gulp task, that you actually write and reuse, and also has the same signature as normal gulp task.
+A configurable recipe is, a configurable and reusable gulp task, that has the same signature as normal gulp task, but be called with an object: `{ gulp, config, upstream }` as context.
+A configurable recipe is the function you actually write and reuse.
 In fact, a "[configurable task](#Configurable_Task)" is simply a wrapper that calls "configurable recipe" with exactly the same name.

 ``` javascript
 function scripts(done) {